 Nuun is the other electrolyte supplement you can find in my home almost at all times.
 I got hooked on Nuun when I trained for my first triathlon and I love it for both training and everyday hydration.

-If you thought that supplements couldn’t get more convenient than stick packs, well, I’ve got news: Nuun comes in insanely convenient tablets that work like alka seltzer tablets.
+Nuun is also one of our top picks for best electrolyte drinks.
+And if you thought that supplements couldn’t get more convenient than stick packs, well, I’ve got news: Nuun comes in insanely convenient tablets that work like alka seltzer tablets.
 Just pop one in a glass or bottle of water and let it fizz.
 The tablets come in small plastic tubes that can fit virtually anywhere.

 Nuun offers many variations of the tablets, but we’ll focus on Nuun Sport.
 Taste-wise, the Sport tablets are much milder than Liquid I.V.
 You also get a slight sensation of carbonation, which is fun.
 There are 12 flavor options, four of which are also available caffeinated.